 The city’s e-scooter programs are intended to replace car trips, replace vehicles, reduce traffic on narrow and busy sidewalks, as well as offer local residents the opportunity to utilize the city transportation systems.

 Bike rentals are becoming increasingly popular, but with increased numbers of bike-share programs such as VEO, more bicycles are taking to the road each day, and bicycle accidents are increasingly likely.
-If you have been involved in a bicycle accident, then we strongly recommend seeking legal advice as soon as you can.
+If you have been involved in a bicycle accident, then we strongly recommend seeking legal advice from a skilled Sarasota personal injury lawyer as soon as you can.

 What Is A Bike Share (VEO) Scheme?

 A bike-sharing program is a scheme that aims to encourage local residents to replace car trips with shared scooters and bicycles.
 In Sarasota and various other locations, there is a citywide mobility plan which offers local residents effective and eco-friendly options when it comes to traveling around the city.
 VEO uses geofencing technology and real-time data as well as a first mile, and last-mile trip integration to connect it with other forms of local transport.

 The government monitors the bike share program closely, and users of bicycles or scooters in the city must follow certain rules, including:

 - Never riding vehicles whilst under the influence of drugs or alcohol.